Fibrillin-1: Clinical significance

-Mutations in the ‘’FBN1’’ gene
+Mutations

-‘’FBN-1’’ is a gene approximately 200kb and is made up of a large coding sequence divided into 65 exons located on chromosome 15.
+FBN1 is a gene approximately 200kb and is made up of a large coding sequence divided into 65 exons located on chromosome 15.
 This gene encodes for Fibrillin-1 protein.
 Fibrillin-1 is a large cysteine rich-glycoprotein approximately 350 kDa mainly composed of tandemly repeating domains of epidermal growth factor (EGF)-like modules.
 These domains are homologous to calcium binding epidermal growth factor module (cbEGF-like motifs) and of distinct 8-cysteine modules to make up elastic and non-elastic tissue.
 These elastic and non-elastic tissues are microfibrillar bundles, heteropolymers of both Fibrillin-1 and fibrillin-2.
 Elastogenesis is a biological process where microfibrils and elastic fibres are self-assembled via organised deposition by several macromolecules.
 Polymerised fibrillins can be characterised by their ‘beads-on-a-string’ microfibril structure; giving rise to a microfibril lattice via lateral communication of the individual polymers and structural components.